Happy Boxing Day

 Where did the Victorians get oranges in winter?
 Perhaps imported from Spain, or grown in the orangerie--a special greenhouse used to cultivate citrus for the fragrant blossoms and exotic fruit.
 Some citrus will flower off and on at any time of year, especially 'Meyer' lemons and kumquats, and both of these are slow growers especially suitable for growing in pots.

 Most citrus have beautiful colorful fruit in the winter, so they show up in many seasonal celebrations and recipes, especially those of Asian, Pacific, and Mediterranean cultures.
 Bags of oranges and mandarins are traditional gifts anytime during the two-week Chinese New Year's celebration, symbolizing happiness, while kumquats symbolize prosperity.
-'Dancy' is the tangy, seedy Christmas tangerine; 'Owari Satsuma' is the nearly seedless, sweet mandarin orange.
+'Dancy' is the tangy, seedy Christmas tangerine of my childhood.
+'Owari Satsuma' is the nearly seedless, sweet mandarin orange.
 Both grow very well here, and kumquats are the hardiest, easiest, and most ornamental citrus of all.

 Other unusual and hardy citrus with showy holiday fruit include the Rangpur lime (actually a sour mandarin) and the Calamondin (Kalamansi in the Philippines, another prolific sour-fruited small orange).
 Of course, oranges, grapefruit, lemons, some limes, tangelos, and pummelos all grow readily here, and new summer-fruiting citrus extend the harvest season.
-All have shiny evergreen foliage, fragrant flowers, few pests, and attractive fruit.
+All have shiny evergreen foliage, fragrant flowers, and attractive fruit.
 Simmer some cut up citrus peel, a cinnamon stick, and a few cloves to scent your house on a gloomy winter day.

 One citrus with special holiday significance is citron, the fragrant, thick peel of which is one of those mysterious candied objects in fruit cakes, and the small-fruited 'Etrog' citron is used in the Jewish Feast of the Tabernacles.
 A bizarre citron with finger-like fruit is the 'Buddha's Hand', grown in China and Japan for the fragrant fruit.